Charcoal burner

 A charcoal burner is someone whose occupation is to manufacture charcoal.
 Traditionally this is achieved by carbonising wood in a charcoal pile or kiln.
 Charcoal burning is one of the oldest human crafts.
-The knowledge gained from this industry still contributes to the solution of energy problems today.
-Due to its historical and cultural importance, charcoal burning and tar distilling were incorporated in December 2014 into the register of the Intangible Cultural Heritage in Germany by the Kultusministerkonferenz.

 History and technique

 Medieval charcoal burners

 Since the Iron Age, high temperatures have had to be produced for iron smelting, for glassmaking, and for the working of precious metals.
 Charcoal has been used to do this for centuries and, in order to produce it, entire forests were felled.
 With the increasing use of stone coal from the 18th century, the charcoal burning industry declined.

 Even in ancient times, charcoal was manufactured in kilns.
 Logs were arranged in a conical heap (a charcoal kiln or pile) around posts, a fire shaft was made using brushwood and wood chips and covered with an airtight layer of grass, moss and earth.
 The pile was ignited inside the firing shaft and, at a temperature of between 300 and 350 °C, the carbonization process began.
 The process took six to eight days - in large kilns several weeks - during which time the charcoal burner had to control the draught (by piercing small holes and resealing them), being careful neither to allow the pile to go out nor let it go up in flames.
 By observing the smoke exiting the kiln, the charcoal burner could assess the state of the carbonization process.
 If the smoke was thick and gray, the wood was still raw; thin, blue smoke indicated good carbonization.

 In earlier times, charcoal burners led an austere, lonely life.
 They had to live near the kiln, usually in a charcoal burner's hut (Köhlerhütte or Köte in Germany, Austria and Switzerland).
 During the Middle Ages, charcoal burners were ostracised.
 Their profession was considered dishonourable and they were frequently accused of evil practices.
 Even today there is a certain denigration of this former occupation.
 In the German language to have a charcoal burner's faith (Köhlerglauben) is to have blind faith in something.
 That aside, the continuing requirement to keep the kiln at the right temperature in all weathers meant that the job must have been arduous, lonely and, at times, dangerous.